Holiday Scam Watch

 1. Email Phishing.
 From Black Friday to Cyber Monday, peak holiday shopping season means a flood of coupons and promotional emails in your inbox.
 This influx can make it hard to tell what’s legit and what’s a scam.
 You may see what appears to be a message from a trusted source, asking you to click on a link and provide your personal information, often threatening to suspend your account if you don’t act quickly.
 Remember that reputable companies will never ask you to reveal your personal information or PIN in an email, so never reply or click links that ask you to share those details.

 You can further determine the legitimacy of a message by checking the sender’s email address.
-Be wary of addresses that seem slightly altered or are misspelled and remember that legitimate organizations use domain-specific email addresses.
+Be wary of addresses that seem slightly altered or misspelled, and remember that legitimate organizations use domain-specific email addresses.
 If you’re still not sure whether the email is legitimate or not, you can verify the sender's identity by contacting them directly.
 If it’s from a friend or loved one, text or call them to verify.
 If it’s from a business or other known organization, call or contact them via their official website.

 You can use these tips to spot a scam: